 TIME: 6:00 PM

 The Dutchess County Sheep and Wool Growers Association invites DCSWGA Members and the public to join our FREE on-line ZOOM based seminar.
-Get info and tips from 3 of the regions experts in the field of sheep and wool selection and management.
+Get info and tips from 3 of the region’s experts in the field of sheep parasites and pasture management.